bxlab/metaWRAP/installation/database_installation.md

 cd NCBI_tax
 wget ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz
 ```
-Do not forget to set the TAXDUMP variable in the contig-metawrap file in metaWRAP/bin/
+Do not forget to set the TAXDUMP variable in the contig-metawrap file!
 ``` bash
 TAXDUMP=/your/location/of/database/NCBI_tax
 ```